Alexander Haindorf: Childhood

 Alexander was born in 1784 in the German town Lenhausen near Finnentrop.
 His original birthname was Alexander Hirsch.
 He was the son of Jewish parents consisting of his father Sendel Hertz who was a salesman and his second wife Vogel Sophie Seligmann.
 After the early death of his parents, he lived with his grandparents in Hamm.
 Who, despite his young age, had him engage in peddling.

 He studied Hebrew with a Polish Talmudist and secretly read German books.
 Because of his parents he was originally studying Talmud to become a Rabbi.
 Haindorf later learned the profession of Schächter (kosher butcher) in Kamen.
-At 22, however, he went back to school.
-He successfully visited the Gymnasium at almost 22 years old, the highest secondary school in Germany.
-Based on the laws in Germany not every Jewish child was able to get such an education.
+At 20, however, he went back to school.
+He successfully visited the Gymnasium, the secondary school in Germany.
+Based on the laws in Germany not every Jewish child could get such an education.
 Haindorf was able to visit the school because of his intellect and because the head of the Jewish community, Amschel Herz, in Hamm (1730-1809), a renowned art collector, took care of the gifted young man and promoted his artistic sense as well as his scholarly interests.
 Herz took Haindorf like a foster child (although not officially) and financed his education.
 In 1809 the last name Haindorf was chosen when all Jewish citizens of Hessen-Darmstadt were forced to use a hereditary surname.